beaucharman/grunt-project-kickstarter/README.md

 Alternatively WordPress can be placed outside of your project folder, if you wish to keep your source project files and localhost files separate.

-Then, simply ensure the correct paths are set for the 'copy' Grunt task :)
+Then, simply ensure the correct paths are set for the `copy` Grunt task :)

 ### More ideas for WordPress development